Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 ## 🧰 Tools Used
 - Microsoft Excel - For data transformation, and dashboard design.
-- Excel Power Query Editor - To merge multiple tables and data cleaning
+- Power Query Editor - To merge data and data cleaning
-- Excel Tables - To structure data and enable automatic expansion with new entries.
 - Pivot Table - To group and summarize data.
 - Excel Functions - VLOOPUP, FILTER, SORT, TEXT, UNIQUE.
 - Helper Sheets - To support dynamic filtering.